srynobio/Salvo/README.md

-    -runtime, -r            :   Time to allow each job to run on node. <STRING> (default 5:00:00) -nodes_per_sbatch, -nps :   Number of nodes to run per sbatch launch <INT> (default 1) -jobs_per_sbatch, -jps  :   Number of jobs to run per sbatch launch. <INT> (default 1) -queue_limit, -ql       :   Number of jobs queue/run per cluster at one time. <INT> (default 1) -additional_steps, -as  :   Additional step to add to each sbatch job <STRING> (comma separated) -work_dir, -wd          :   This option will add the directory to work out of to each sbatch job. <STRING> (default current)
+    -runtime, -r            :   Time to allow each job to run on node. <STRING> (default 5:00:00) -nodes_per_sbatch, -nps :   Number of nodes to run per sbatch launch <INT> (default 1) -jobs_per_sbatch, -jps  :   Number of jobs to run per sbatch launch. <INT> (default 1) -additional_steps, -as  :   Additional step to add to each sbatch job <STRING> (comma separated) -work_dir, -wd          :   This option will add the directory to work out of to each sbatch job. <STRING> (default current)
-    -exclude_cluster, -ec   :	Will exclude submission to select cluster. <STRING> e.g. lonepeak -exclude_nodes, -en	 	:   Will exclude submission to selected nodes <STRING> e.g. kp[001-095,168-195,200-227] -jobname, -j			:   Jobname to give to current launch. <STRING> (default salvo) -concurrent			    :	Will add "&" to the end of each command allowing concurrent runs.
+    -exclude_cluster, -ec   :	Will exclude submission to select cluster. <STRING> e.g. lonepeak -exclude_nodes, -en	 	:   Will exclude submission to selected nodes <STRING> e.g. kp[001-095,168-195,200-227] -jobname, -j			:   Jobname to give to current launch. <STRING> (default salvo) -min_mem_required, -mm  :   Minimum memory required per node (in Gigs).
+    -min_cpu_required, -mc  :   Minimum cpu per node <INT>
-    -hyperthread            :   Will read the number of avaliable cpus and double value (should only be used on known hyperthreaded machines).
+    -hyperthread            :   Will read the number of avaliable cpus and double value (will only work on known hyperthreaded machines).

 ###Additional help options: